PaolaVlsc/JAVA_NETWORK_SimpleBookstore/README.md

 # JAVA_NETWORK_SimpleBookstore
+JServlet, HTML, CSS, JAVASCRIPT.
+A uni project for the subject "JAVA Network Programmin" 2020-21.
+This repository focuses on the functionality and connection with a database.
+Does not focus on the UI.

 ## Java Servlet in IDE NetBeans ##
 A final project for the subject "JAVA Network Programming" at University of West Attica 2020-21.
 A simple web application of a bookstore that does not focus on the UI but on its functionality of an online store.
 This project has 6 main functions: